Buying a Home Next To Vacant Land

-While Inspection Contingencies in the Seattle area are "subjective" (requiring no evidence of needed repairs or defects to terminate a contract), the standard NWMLS contracts also contain a "Neighborhood Review" contingency option.
+While inspection contingencies are often "subjective" (requiring no evidence of needed repairs or defects to terminate a contract) in many parts of the country, many home buying contracts may also contain a "Neighborhood Review" or other contingency option.
 Unless a buyer is in a potentially competitive situation, we typically recommend combining these contingencies for the greatest level of protection and flexibility.
-(If you're reading this and you are not in Washington State, be sure to have your agent to explain the types of protective contingencies, and how they relate to each other.)
+Be sure to have your agent to explain the types of protective contingencies, and how they may relate to each other.

 Yes, It's Such a Private Backyard - For Now